wsargent/toodledo/README.txt

   toodledo complete 15934131
   toodledo delete 15934131

+=== INTERACTIVE CLIENT:

+Toodledo also comes with an interactive client:

+  toodledo interactive
+  > add This is a test

+You can type help at the prompt for a complete list of commands.
+The client makes for a nice way to enter in tasks as you think of them.

+The client will also allow you to set up filters.
+If you type 'folder', 'context' or 'goal' with an argument, then only tasks that match those criteria will be displayed.
+That is, if you do this:

+  context Office
+  folder Action
+  list

+Then it produces the same results as:

+  toodledo list 'Office *Action'

+Although the following

-If you want to write your own scripts, working with Toodledo is very simple, since it will use the YAML config file:
+Finally, if you want to write your own scripts, working with Toodledo is very simple, since it will use the YAML config file:

   require 'rubygems'